 Zerella Fresh was founded in 1936 (Virginia, South of Australia) and is since 2009 a part of the The Pye Group family.
 Zerella is committed to being Australia’s leading supplier and marketer of fresh produce.
-They strive for consistent potato quality (also grow onions and carrots).
+They strive for consistent potato quality.
 The company is growing and handling more than 100,000 tonnes of potatoes, 40,000 tonnes of onions, and 30,000 tonnes of carrots annually with over 18,000 hectares of cropping land.

 Every day, Zerella’s fresh produce is distributed to major supermarkets (Safeway, Countdown, Woolworths, Coles, Aldi), restaurants, the process industry (mashed potatoes) and exported abroad.

 What are the challenges of an established brand name selling such large quantities of produce?

 - The increasingly specific requirements of changing markets.

 One of the main goals is to deal with the high throughput.
 With the amount of land they own, it became increasingly challenging to process the complete harvest into saleable products.
 How do you deal with the challenge of handling all this produce?
 Zerella obviously wants to get the full potential of yields from the harvest.

 The rising demand of the premium potato: Spud Lite

 Zerella has a premium product that’s called Spud Lite.
 It’s a low carbohydrate potato, unique for it’s customers and by far their most profitable product.
 And given the rise in low-carb diets, the product is hugely popular.
 In order to keep up with the demands this product has created for them, they need to keep up with the throughput.
 Of course Zerella wants to maintain the integrity of their branded product.